eshe-huli/spreadsheet/specs/spec.rst

 Your tasks
 ----------

-Here's the order you should do things in:
+Here's the order you should do things in.
+Each step (up through `sum`) comes with a CSV in the `examples` directory that you can load for a very basic/incomplete test of the "happy path."
+(Testing the unhappy path is up to you.)

 1. Get `set` and `get_raw` working.
-2. Make `get_formatted` work correctly on formula cells with default formatting (i.e. return the evaluated formula).
-Don't worry about applying non-default formatting or defining any functions yet.
+2. Make `get_formatted` evaluate simple references to constants, e.g. `=A1` where A1 is `1`.
+(Don't worry about formatting at this point!
+That's a later step.)
+3. Allow references to other references, e.g. `=B1` where B1 is `=A1`.
+4. Move on to binary operations, e.g. `=1 + 2` (or `=A1 + A2`).
-3. Implement a `sum(range)` function for formula evaluation, which adds together all the values in the given range.
+5. Implement a `sum(range)` function for formula evaluation, which adds together all the values in the given range.
-4. (pairing) Get `set_format` working and make `get_formatted` apply the format string.
+6. (pairing) Get `set_format` working and make `get_formatted` apply the format string.
-5. (with your interviewer) Discuss in broad strokes how you would implement:
+7. (with your interviewer) Discuss in broad strokes how you would implement:
     1. Unit tests for the code you just wrote.
     2. Making sure the UI always responds quickly to user input.